RslWlsn3/SpaceX_Launches/ReadMe.md

  - Iterate over the collection and output some basic information for each launch to std::cout

-# Error
-/home/cmote/spacexlaunches/main.cpp:25:13: error: ‘json’ has not been declared 25 |   auto j3 = json::parse(launch_json);

-# Solution
-I deleted all cmake files and started from scratch.
-When I would change line 25 and run "cmake --build ." the error would show that line 25 hadn't changed.
-I'm not sure what causes this but it might have to do with cmake caching.

-# Steps to run
+## Steps to run
-You may need to git clone https://github.com/nlohmann/json.git and get rid of the existing json folder since it doesn't seem like bitbucket handling the library correctly.
+You may need to git clone https://github.com/nlohmann/json.git and get rid of the existing json folder since it doesn't seem like bitbucket is handling the library correctly.

-# Example output
+## Example output
 mission_name: ANASIS-II
   -  flight_number: 105
   -  launch_year: 2020